vinkodlak/rigpro.consulting/src/pages/index.md

         audiences.
 From Petrophysicists to Drilling Supervisors - our targeted QA/QC courses are tailored to minimize time and maximize benefit.
 Both online and class-based courses are available.
-    - image: /img/work_on_2.jpg
-      title: Wellsite Witnessing
-      body: >-
-        All our consultants are ex-wireline engineers.
-On our witnessing jobs, we blend with the logging crew and provide a 24/7 supervision, quality control and reporting services to our clients.
 pitches:
   - title: How Do We Operate?
     body: >-